• Skip to primary navigation

 Instructions

 Remove pits from dates, if any, then process them in a food processor just until they gather into a ball.
 If your food processor is small, process half at a time so as to not wear out the motor.
-If you find that the dates are too dry and they're not coming together into a ball, add a splash of very hot water (1 Tbsp at a time) and let it soak into the dates for a minute to soften them.
+If you find that the dates are too dry and they're not coming together into a ball, add a splash of very hot water (1 tablespoon at a time) and let it soak into the dates for a minute to soften them.
 (What I have done in the past when I use dryer dates is soak them in hot water first for just a couple of minutes to soften them.
 If you do this, the dates can become too moist and will be hard to shape, and you will have to add more cocoa powder to absorb the moisture, which is not necessarily a bad thing!)

 In a large mixing bowl, combine all your nuts and dried fruit.
 Sift the cocoa powder and spices into the mixing bowl, add salt, and then stir everything together, making sure all the dried fruit pieces are well separated.